skykhs3/skykhs3.github.io/_posts/2025-05-07-load-testing.md

 ![Nginx latency chart](/assets/img/posts/2025-05-07-load-testing/nginx-latency-time.webp)
 *Nginx Latency*

-> There is no nginx overhead.
+> There is **no nginx overhead**.
-{: .prompt-warning}
+{: .prompt-tip}

-### 4.3.
+### 5.4.
 Application?
 ```bash
 top
 ```

 ![CPU usage: one core fully utilized](/assets/img/posts/2025-05-07-load-testing/one-core.webp)
-> I found the cause of the bottleneck!
+> A Node.js process is the cause of the bottleneck!
 The Node.js process is using 100% of a single CPU core, but it cannot utilize more than that.
-This is because Node.js is single-threaded, so a single Express.js application can only use one CPU core.
+This is because Node.js is single-threaded.
+In other words, a single Express.js application can only use one CPU core.
 {: .prompt-warning}

-## 5. How I changed it to improve
+## 6. How I changed it to improve
-### 5.1.
+### 6.1.
 Increasing the number of backend containers

-#### 5.1.1.
+#### 6.1.1.
 Improvements

 ```mermaid
 graph LR